catppuccin/nvim/README.md

 })
 ```

-Here is the list of plugins and their configurations
+Here is the list of supported plugins and their configurations

 <details> <summary> <a href="https://github.com/nvim-treesitter/nvim-treesitter">nvim-treesitter</a> </summary>